 Selected works of Japanese art are discussed in relation to religious, literary, historical and social contexts, and the intention is to introduce students to the major works and movements in the history of Japanese visual culture.
 The course divides broadly into two sections:

 - the first deals with the history of religious art in Japan - principally painting, sculpture and architecture of Buddhism;

 - the second address the secular arts.

-Chronologically the course runs from the introduction of centralised government in the mid-17th century, to the 20th century.
+Chronologically the course runs up to the 20th century.

 At the end of the course students:

 - will have gained advanced knowledge and understanding of the themes, issues and debates of japanese art relating to: social contexts; processes of representation; and ways in which meaning is constituted, through in depth examples

 - will be able to compare and evaluate different approaches to understanding art traditions in Japan